apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Armenian separatists in Karabakh surrender and agree to ceasefire with Azerbaijan**
+**The Republican Party infighting is driving America toward a government shutdown**

-You can read more about it [here](https://www.reuters.com/world/us-calls-azerbaijan-halt-karabakh-attack-russia-urges-return-ceasefire-2023-09-20/).
+You can read more about it [here](https://www.cnn.com/2023/09/20/politics/government-shutdown-house-republicans/index.html).

 ## Requirements
 - Python 3.8